jaywolf/recommender/README.md

 Before running the application, you need to install Ollama and pull the `openchat` large language model.
 Please visit https://github.com/ollama/ollama to download and install Ollama.

-After installing Ollama, pull the `openchat` model by running:

-    ollama pull openchat

-This command downloads the OpenChat model to your local machine.
-OpenChat is a small LLM model that is roughlu ~4 GB download.
-Depending on your internet connection, it may take a few minutes to download Openchat.

 ### Step 3: Run Ollama Serve

 To make the Ollama API available for your application, run: